Ainsley McCammon

 Ainsley Layna McCammon (born August 16, 2007) is an American professional soccer player who plays as a midfielder for Seattle Reign FC of the National Women's Soccer League (NWSL).
-She was signed by the Reign at the age of 16 in 2024.
+She signed with the Reign at age 16 in 2024.
 She captained the United States to third place at the 2024 FIFA U-17 Women's World Cup.

 Early life

-McCammon was raised in Bedford, Texas.
-She played club soccer for Solar SC, leading the team to win the ECNL national championship in 2023 and being named an All-American in 2022 and 2023.
-At age 16, she signed an endorsement deal with Nike in April 2024.
+McCammon grew up in Bedford, Texas.
+She played club soccer for Solar SC, leading the team to the ECNL national title in 2023.
+She was named ECNL All-American three times and was the ECNL Texas Conference U17 Player of the Year in 2024.
+In April 2024, when she was 16, she signed an endorsement deal with Nike.
+Before giving up her eligibility, she was committed to play college soccer for the Virginia Cavaliers.